Retained Members

 The National Retained Committee (NRC) advises the Executive Council on matters affecting the conditions of Employment of Retained Duty System members of the Union and the related negotiations.
 We advise the Executive Council on the organisation and recruitment of Retained Duty System members into the Union.

-The NRC comprises of one Retained member from each Region, an Executive Council member, a Chair and a Secretary.
-The member from each Region is elected by the retained members in that Region, I am proud to represent all Retained Duty System members in Region 13 and have done so for more than 10 years.
-The EC member, National Chair and Secretary are elected by all retained members nationally.
-Our elected EC member sits on the Executive Council representing the opinions and views of all Retained Duty System members guided by the National Retained Committee.
+The NRC comprises of one Retained member from each Region, a Chair and a Secretary.
+The member from each Region is elected by the retained members in that Region.
+The National Chair and Secretary are elected by all retained members nationally.

 In conjunction with the Executive Council the National Retained Committee organises an annual general meeting of representatives of Retained Duty System members.